Space Matters: Open vs. Closed Offices

 Added to this argument is also the ability to maintain safety at a presumed, more manageable rate.
 With personal space already built into an office layout, janitorial staff can more strategically concentrate their sanitization efforts, and companies have a bit more peace of mind to offer to their employees.

 Open or Closed?

-While there can be significant savings in the successful implementation of a well-designed open-space work environment, unless the space is specifically designed to fit your company’s business, mission and culture, the savings can be offset by declines in employee satisfaction, increased absenteeism and even diminished overall productivity.
-On the flipside, your business may thrive on dynamic interdepartmental collaboration.
-If that is not the case, maintaining individual offices could seriously inhibit your ability to competitively get the best ideas to market.
+While there can be significant savings in the successful implementation of a well-designed open-space work environment, unless you're creating a space that's specifically designed to fit your company's business, mission, and culture, the savings could be for nothing.
+And instead, they'll be offset by declines in employee satisfaction, increased absenteeism, and even diminished overall productivity.
+On the flip side, your business may thrive on dynamic interdepartmental collaboration.
+If that is not the case, maintaining individual offices could severely inhibit your ability to get the best ideas to market competitively.